 However, if weight isn’t the foremost of your concerns, then some similar weighing models boast enhanced portability which you can read about in the next section of the review.

 Load-wise, the Air Pro is capable of supporting up to 220 lbs of rider weight.
 This has become the standard for entry-level scooters, but I always recommend that you weigh 20-40 lbs less than the maximum capacity since the higher up the scale you are, the less performance you’ll get.
-If you require a scooter that can shoulder more, any of the scooters I endorse as alternatives will suit: the Apollo City (265 lbs), Turboant X7 Pro (275 lbs), or EMOVE Touring (308 lbs).
+If you require a scooter that can shoulder more, either the Horizon (265 lbs) or Turboant X7 Pro (275 lbs) will suit you.

 Folding & Portability